niess/calzone/docs/source/index.rst

 .. note::

-   CalZone uses the Centimetre-Gram-Second (CGS) system of units (e.g. g/cm\ :sup:`3` for a density), except for energies and momenta which are expressed in MeV and MeV/c respectively.
+   Calzone uses the Centimetre-Gram-Second (CGS) system of units (e.g. g/cm\ :sup:`3` for a density), except for energies and momenta which are expressed in MeV and MeV/c respectively.